-There is no minimum balance required to open an account with Chime, which is called a spending account.
-When you sign up, you’ll automatically receive access to a Visa debit card, which is tied to your Chime account.
+There is no minimum deposit required to open a Chime Spending Account (checking account).
+There is also no minimum balance requirement.
+When you sign up, you’ll automatically receive access to a Chime debit card, which is tied to your Chime account.

 They don’t offer paper checks, so if you need to write someone a check, you can do this through the Chime app.
-The check will be processed within three to nine business days.
+Chime will process the check within three to nine business days.
 However, you can pay bills with their online bill pay feature.

 Chime Savings Account

-Chime also offers a high-yield savings account that you can apply for separately from the checking account.
+The Chime Savings Account is a high-yield savings account that you can apply for separately from the Spending Account.
 However, the interest rate is only 0.50% APY, which is very competitive right now.

 Automatic Savings Program

-Once you’re signed up for a savings account, you’ll receive instant access to their automatic savings feature.
-Every time you make a purchase with your debit card, Chime will round up the purchase amount to the nearest dollar.
-This money will automatically be added to your savings account.
+Once you sign up for a savings account, you’ll receive instant access to their automatic savings feature.
+Whenever you make debit card purchases, Chime will round up the purchase amount to the nearest dollar.
+Then, Chime will automatically add this money to your savings account.

 Small numbers add up to big numbers over time, so this is a great way to slowly start building your savings account.
 And best of all, it will happen without you even having to think about it.

-When you set up direct deposit, you’ll automatically be able to receive your funds up to two days early.
+When you set up direct deposit, you’ll automatically be able to get your paycheck up to two days early.
 As soon as Chime receives the direct deposit from your employer, it will post to your account.

-Some people get nervous at the thought of not having a physical bank they can visit with questions and concerns.
-But Chime provides quite a bit of support through its mobile app, which is available on iOS and Android devices.
+Some people get nervous about not having a physical bank they can visit with questions and concerns.
+But Chime customer service provides quite a bit of support through its mobile app, which is available on iOS and Android devices.

 You can keep track of your spending, deposits, and withdrawals entirely through the mobile app.
-With the mobile app, you can quickly check your statement balance even when you’re on the go.
-You can also deposit paper checks by snapping a photo using mobile check deposit.
+With the Chime mobile app, you can quickly check your account balance even when you’re on the go.
+You can also deposit paper checks by snapping a photo using the mobile check deposit feature.

 Chime’s simplified approach to banking can be a detriment when it comes to customer service.
 They offer customer service support, but it won’t be as extensive as what you’re used to with a brick-and-mortar bank.

-If you think this might be an issue for you, you should probably consider going with a more traditional bank.
+If you think this might be an issue for you, you should probably consider going with a more traditional bank or credit union.